arcium-hq/.github/profile/README.md

 ## The encrypted supercomputer
 Arcium empowers developers and applications, from DeFi, to AI, and beyond, to flexibly access trustless, verifiable, and performant confidential computing power.

+Check out our [Developer Docs](https://docs.arcium.com/developers) to get started building with Arcium!
+Get a feel for building with Arcium by going through the [examples](https://github.com/arcium-hq/examples/) repository.